Sophie-Williams/InnoGames.FoE.Bot/README.md

 # InnoGames.FoE.Bot

-This is a simple application to automate actions in the game.
-See also the listed functions.
+This is a simple console application which automates action in the game.
+See also the listed features.
 You want to purchase a license?
 [See here](http://www.elitepvpers.com/forum/browsergames/4077244-release-forge-empires-bot.html).

 # Features

  - Collecting of coins / supplies / goods
- - Collecting of treasures
  - Finish buildings (Residential, Production, Goods)
+ - Treasure Hunt

 # How to use it?